RESTOR: Knowledge Recovery in Machine Unlearning: Experiments

+Figure~\ref{fig:restor_vs_forget} shows a positive correlation between clean model accuracy for a relation (averaged over entities) and the probability of restoration as the result of unlearning, as well as a negative correlation between clean model accuracy and the probability of forgetting incorrect facts but predicting wrong outputs.
+These results are obtained using NPO as the unlearning algorithm and corruption scenarios of $k=4$ and $k = 5$.
+See Appendix~\ref{app:analysis} for more analysis on other corruption scenarios (different values of $k$) and other unlearning algorithms, where the same trend can be observed.
+The greater the confidence of the clean model in a given relation, the higher the likelihood of successful restoration of the original knowledge.

-In this section, we propose a~baseline in which we can localize segments in the corruption dataset that correspond to facts in $\facts$.
-This approach allows us to construct a more targeted forget set, aligning better with our evaluation.
-Practically, this may be feasible, as suspicious long documents (or paragraphs) can be split into segments, allowing non-suspicious ones to be disregarded for unlearning.
+\paragraph{Effect of unrelated context in unlearning} Our corruption datasets, inspired by real-world threats, introduce incorrect facts into documents by injecting incorrect facts within unrelated contexts.
+While these samples, including incorrect facts and unrelated context, are used for unlearning, our focus is on the unlearning dataset's impact.
+We ask: can a more targeted unlearning dataset lead to better unlearning performance?
+We propose a~baseline in which we can localize segments in the corruption dataset that correspond to facts in $\facts$.
+This approach allows us to construct a more targeted unlearning set, aligning better with our evaluation.
+Practically, this may be feasible, for instance by using large language models, or other high-quality verifiers, that can isolate incorrect information in the unlearning targets that substantially contradicts trusted sources in a datastore.
+We aim to see if unlearning algorithms can be more effective in restorative unlearning if irrelevant information existing in unlearning documents is discarded.

-To analyze the impact of simplifying forget set on unlearning, we utilize the corrupted dataset generated with $k=0$, which contains only incorrect facts.
-It is important to note that these incorrect facts remain consistent across all samples, even in datasets generated with different values of $k$.
+To analyze the impact of a more targeted unlearning dataset, we utilize the corrupted dataset generated with $k=0$, which contains only the incorrect facts without any unrelated context.
+Note that the incorrect facts are same across samples over different corruption datasets generated with different values of $k$.
+We take various corrupted models to undergo unlearning but the unlearning algorithm uses the more targeted unlearning dataset ($k=0$).
 Table~\ref{tab:forget} shows the results.
-KL and GA shows improved performance when simple dataset for unlearning is given to the unlearning algorithm, while NPO shows comparable results.
-This further highlights that, for some baselines, employing a simple dataset for unlearning can help the model recover its original knowledge.
-However, the presence of lengthy and unrelated contexts within samples can significantly degrade unlearning effectiveness.
+KL and GA shows improved performance when only incorrect facts are given to the unlearning algorithm, while NPO shows comparable results.
+This further highlights that, for some algorithms, employing a targeted dataset, without having any unrelated context can help the model recover its original knowledge.
+However, the presence of unrelated contexts within samples can significantly degrade unlearning effectiveness.
+This also demonstrates the practical utility NPO may demonstrate in real-world scenarios.